 Safeguarding children is everyone's responsibility and hence all staff have an equal responsibility to act.
-'Working Together to Safeguard Children' (March 2015 and 2017 amendment), HM Government statutory guidance, defines safeguarding as:
+'Working Together to Safeguard Children' (Jul 2018), HM Government statutory guidance, defines safeguarding as:

 - protecting children from maltreatment; - preventing impairment of children's health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best life chances.